-Cord or Cordless: Most beard trimmers on the market come with the convenience of both a cord and cordless option.
+Most beard trimmers on the market come with the convenience of both a mains-powered and a wireless option.
 The vast majority will have a rechargeable battery built-in and a charging port, so you can easily use it at home and when travelling.
-You may occasionally find some beard trimmers will be cordless only, and these will need to have their batteries replaced.
+You may occasionally find some beard trimmers will be wireless only, and these will need to have their batteries replaced.

-Trimmer Features: One of the most overlooked areas is their ease of cleaning.
+One of the most overlooked areas is their ease of cleaning.
 Some of the most advanced beard trimmers today have built-in vacuums which are designed to suck up the loose beard hair as it is being cut.
-This makes for the ultimate in trimming leaving close to zero mess and quick disposal.
+This makes for the ultimate in trimmer cleaning, leaving close to zero mess and quick disposal.

 You May Also Like:

 Best All-Round Beard Trimmer